joanpablo/reactive_forms/README.md

 ### Custom Validators
 A custom **FormControl** validator is a function that receives the *control* to validate and returns a **Map**.
 If the the value of the *control* is valid the function must returns **null** otherwise returns a **Map** with a key and custom information, in the previous example we just set **true** as custom information.

-Lets implement a custom validator that validates a control's value must be *true*:
+Let's implement a custom validator that validates a control's value must be *true*:

 ```dart
 final form = FormGroup({